-If our competitors and potential competitors develop products that receive regulatory approval before our product candidates are approved or reach the market prior to our product candidates, are more effective or have fewer side effects than our products or product candidates or are more effectively marketed or cost less, our products or product candidates may not achieve the sales we anticipate and could be rendered obsolete.
+If products of our competitors receive regulatory approval or reach the market earlier, are more effective, have fewer side effects, are more effectively marketed or cost less, our products or product candidates may not be approved, may not achieve the sales we anticipate and could be rendered obsolete.

-We believe that pharmaceutical, drug delivery and biotechnology companies, research organizations, governmental entities, universities, hospitals, other nonprofit organizations and individual scientists are seeking to develop the drugs, therapies, products, approaches or methods to treat our targeted diseases or their underlying causes.
+We believe that pharmaceutical, drug delivery and biotechnology companies, research organizations, governmental entities, universities, hospitals, other nonprofit organizations and individual scientists are seeking to develop drugs, therapies, products, approaches or methods to treat our targeted diseases or their underlying causes.
 For many of our targeted diseases, competitors have alternate therapies that are already commercialized or are in various stages of development ranging from discovery to advanced clinical trials.
-Any of these drugs, therapies, products, approaches or methods may receive government approval or gain market acceptance more rapidly than our products and product candidates, may offer therapeutic or cost advantages or may cure our targeted diseases or their underlying causes completely, which could reduce demand for our products and product candidates and could render them noncompetitive or obsolete.
-For example, sales of Vitrasert for the treatment of CMV retinitis, a disease that affects people with late-stage AIDS, have declined significantly because of new treatments that delay the onset of late-stage AIDS.
+For example, Lucentis® has been approved in the U.S. and EU to treat DME, and Bayer HealthCare and Regeneron have instituted Phase III studies of EYLEA®, already approved in the U.S. and Australia to treat wet-related macular degeneration, to treat DME.
+Any of these drugs, therapies, products, approaches or methods may receive government approval or gain market acceptance more rapidly than our products and product candidates, may offer therapeutic or cost advantages, or may more effectively treat our targeted diseases or their underlying causes, which could result in our product candidates not being approved, reduce demand for our products and product candidates or render them noncompetitive or obsolete.
+For example, sales of Vitrasert for the treatment of cytomegalovirus retinitis, a disease that affects people with late-stage AIDS, declined significantly with advances in the treatment of AIDS.

-Many of our competitors and potential competitors have substantially greater financial, technological, research and development, marketing and personnel resources than us.
+Many of our competitors and potential competitors have substantially greater financial, technological, research and development, marketing and personnel resources than we do.
 Our competitors may succeed in developing alternate technologies and products that, in comparison to the products we have and are seeking to develop:

 - · are more effective and easier to use;

 - are more economical;

-- · have fewer side effects; or
+- have fewer side effects;

+- · offer other benefits; or

-- · may otherwise render our products less competitive or obsolete.
+- may otherwise render our products less competitive or obsolete.